 Jeremy Perkins <firstname.lastname@example.org>

-[raises pinkie and turns it in his ear]
+[raising his pinky finger and turning it in his ear]

 [...]
 See more »